What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Pertinency due to Semantic Category}

-Since different types of scene entities require distinct handling strategies in both perception and decision-making processes, identifying significant entities by their semantic categories serves as a cornerstone.
-For example, pedestrians and cyclists, considered among the most critical components of traffic scenarios \cite{CALTECH}, represent vulnerable road users requiring heightened safety considerations.
-Traffic signs, signals, and road infrastructure must be accurately identified and attended as they convey regulatory information that directly governs the behaviors of road users.
-Road boundaries and lane markings require precise detection to ensure proper vehicle positioning and navigation.
+Different types of scene entities require different treatment in perception and decision-making, making semantic categorization of key entities essential.
+For example, pedestrians and cyclists, considered among the most critical components of traffic scenarios \cite{CALTECH}, represent vulnerable road users that require increased safety considerations.
+Traffic devices must be accurately identified and attended, as they transmit regulatory information that directly governs the behaviors of road users.
+Road boundaries and lane markings require precise detection to ensure proper positioning and navigation of vehicles.
 In this context, specialized benchmarks have been developed to identify scene entities in specific categories and analyze their significance in traffic scenes.